Mulu National Park

 Custom trips to Mulu National Park

 Whilst most people spend 2 or 3 nights in Mulu, it is also possible to spend a whole week there.
-If you are looking to explore the headhunter trail, visit camp 5 without climbing the pinnacles, do some adventure caving or would like to combine your trip to Mulu National Park with other jungle trips or adventures in Borneo just contact us and we'll be happy to help plan an itinerary for you.
+If you are looking to explore the headhunter trail, do some adventure caving or would like to combine your trip to Mulu National Park with other jungle trips or adventures in Borneo just contact us and we'll be happy to help plan an itinerary for you.

 Getting to Mulu National Park